 How to conduct a home electrical safety check

-Electrical hazards such as a downed power line or exposed wires are obvious risks.
-But smaller electric risks can exist in our homes, posing an unknown hazard.
-To help prevent injury and damage, check our simple electrical safety check that you can perform in your home.
+Some electrical hazards are obvious—like downed power lines or exposed wires.
+But smaller electric risks can exist in and outside homes, posing an unknown hazard to you and your family.
+To help prevent injury and damage, perform this simple electrical safety check.

-- No extension cords are being used as a permanent wiring method -- they are safe for temporary use only.
+- Extension cords are not being used as a permanent wiring method (they are safe for temporary use only)

 - All extension cords are in good repair with no damage to cords, and the ground pin is in place.
 Only extension cords with polarized or three-prong plugs are being used

-- Extension cords are not being overloaded or left laying in water or snow.
+- Extension cords are not being overloaded or left in water or snow

-- Multi-outlet adaptor connections are not overloaded and only have plugs connected that are being used.
+- Multi-outlet adaptor connections are not overloaded by devices not being utilized

-- Light fixtures are firmly installed to walls and ceiling.
-(Replacing a light fixture?
-Read our quick article about when a permit is needed).
+- Light fixtures are firmly installed on walls and ceiling (Replacing a light fixture?
+Read our quick article about when a permit is needed)

-- Kitchen and bathroom appliances (toasters, blenders, blow dryers, laptop chargers, etc.) are unplugged when not in use.
+- Kitchen and bathroom appliances are unplugged when not in use

-- Portable space heaters are not connected with an extension cord, placed near flammable materials, or used in a bathroom.
+- Portable space heaters are not connected with an extension cord, placed near flammable materials, or placed in a bathroom

-- All kitchen appliances have appropriate approval markings, such as CSA, ULC, ETL.
-(Check our information bulletin for the acceptable approval markings).
+- All kitchen appliances have appropriate approval markings (check our information bulletin for the acceptable approval markings)